 I’ve always been interested in the things that keep me stuck.

 Take conflict.
 Options contract, focus narrows, breathing stops.
-I freeze or run or try to fight my way out.
+I freeze or flee or fight to win the contest.
 These choices have always seemed limiting.
 They deplete energy and increase frustration.

 A way out …